supranim/app/README.md

-# app
-Simple Application template for creating a project with Supranim
+Simple Application template for creating your next project powered by Supranim.